The Web Console is a client that allows you to interact with QuestDB. It provides UI tools to query data and visualize the results in a table or plot.

 The default panel shown in the web console is the code editor which allows you to write and run SQL queries.

-As you can write numerous SQL commands separated by semicolon, the Web Console uses the following logic to decide what command to execute:
+As you can write multiple SQL commands separated by a semicolon, the Web Console uses the following logic to decide which queries to execute:

-- Check if you highlighted a query or part of it, if yes then it will be executed, otherwise:
+- Check if a query or part of a query is highlighted.
+If yes, it will be executed, otherwise:

-- Verify if the cursor is within a SQL statement, if yes, the wrapping statement will be executed, otherwise:
+- Check if the cursor is within a SQL statement.
+If yes, the statement will be executed, otherwise:

-- Find out if the cursor is on the same line as a SQL statement and after the semicolon, if yes, this statement will be executed, finally:
+- Check if the cursor is on the same line as a SQL statement and after the semicolon.
+If yes, this statement will be executed, finally: